Policies and Statements

 We undertake tax planning as part of our overall business strategy.
 Professional advice is sought on a transactional basis, as needed, with the depth of such advice being driven by our assessment of the risk presented by each opportunity.
 We take into account such advice when considering decisions which will affect the tax profile of the company, alongside our business strategy.

 We do not undertake aggressive tax planning, the sole purpose for which would be obtaining a tax advantage.
-We have a responsibility to
+We have a responsibility to minimise our tax risk and our exposure to negative publicity through non-compliance.

 Attitude Towards Risk

 Management sees compliance with tax legislation as key to managing our tax risk.
 We understand the importance of tax in the wider context of business decisions and have processes in place to ensure tax is considered as part of our decision-making process.
-We consider tax risk in the UK to encompass corporation taxes, VAT, and payroll
+We consider tax risk in the UK to encompass corporation taxes, VAT, and payroll taxes, and seek compliance in all areas by following a prudent approach in each area, preferring long-term certainty in relation to compliance as opposed to short-term minimisation of taxes.

 We have relationships with professional advisers that allow us to seek expert advice on specialist areas of tax.
 Our approach is to ensure we are compliant and understand our responsibilities with regards to tax, rather than looking for ways to aggressively avoid payment of tax.